InderJagdeo/iOS-Developer-Portfolio/README.md

     <img src="Assets/icons/apple.png" width="40" height="40">
 </a>

+## Let's Connect 👋

+Thank you for taking the time to explore my work.
+I’m always open to new opportunities and collaboration ideas, so feel free to reach out!
+This portfolio showcases my commitment to delivering quality iOS applications, and I look forward to connecting with you to discuss how I can contribute to your next project.

 <!--
 **InderJagdeo/InderJagdeo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.